| _ Climate China has a marked continental monsoonal climate

 the climate also varies with the extensive territory and various

+topography from region to region.
 In north China, such as Xinjiang and Inner Mongolia,

 summer is dry and sweltering and winter is formidably cold.